 In the first years of the screening program starting in 1993, approximately 50 individuals per 1000 in the U.S. population are screened, and the induced costs of sigmoidoscopy screening are \$8500 per year per 1000 individuals in the population.
-Screening reduces the incidence in 2023 in the age group 50-84 years from 198 to 105 cases per 100,000 person-years, while mortality is reduced from 83 to 37 per 100,000 person-years.
-In the first years, the induced savings are negligible, and extra treatment costs are induced by early detection of cancer.
-Later, treatment costs are saved because of prevention of cancers by removal of adenomas during screening are lower than the treatment costs without screening.
-When the screening program finishes in year 30, "break-even" occurs by year 35: Cumulative undiscounted costs will be balanced by savings, (Figure 4.2).
+Screening reduces the incidence in 2023 in the age group 50-84 years from 198 to 105 cases per 100 000 personyears, while mortality is reduced from 83 to 37 per 100 000 person-years.
+In the first years, the induced savings are negligible, and extra treatment costs are induced by the early detection of cancer.
+Later, treatment costs are saved because of prevention of cancers by removal of adenomas during screening.
+From the 5th year of the program onward, the yearly treatment costs with screening are lower than the treatment costs without screening.
+When the screening program finishes in year 30, "break-even" occurs by year 35: Cumulative undiscounted costs will be balanced by savings (Fig. 2).
 In the years after cessation of the program, screening costs have stopped, while treatment costs will still be saved.
-However, in a program of continuing screening, the break-even point will not be reached until the 44th year of the program, as shown in Figure 4.2.
+However, in a program of continuing screening, the break-even point will not be reached until the 44th year of the program, as shown in Fig. 2.